abbyazari/abbyazari.github.io/_pages/group.md

 ### Artificial Intelligence @ UA

 Edmonton is also home to the Alberta Machine Intelligence Institute (Amii).
-Amii is one of three AI-research institutes named in the federal Pan-Canadian AI Strategy and consists of more than 35 artificial intelligence and machine learning researchers at the U of A.
+Amii is one of three AI-research institutes named in the federal Pan-Canadian AI Strategy and consists of more than 35 artificial intelligence and machine learning researchers at the U of A. Their primary goal is AI for good and for all.